Wildlife of Uganda: Fauna

-Queen Elizabeth National Park there are 95 species of mammal, including African buffalo, Ugandan kob, hippopotamus, Nile crocodile, African bush elephant, African leopard, lion, and chimpanzee.
+Queen Elizabeth National Park there are 95 species of mammal, including African buffalo, Ugandan kob, hippopotamus, African bush elephant, African leopard, lion, and chimpanzee.
 The area around Ishasha in Rukungiri District is famous for its tree-climbing lions, whose males sport black manes.

 In Kibale National Park there are 13 species of primates.
 These include several habituated communities of common chimpanzee, as well as several species of Central African monkey including the Uganda mangabey, the Ugandan red colobus and the L'Hoest's monkey.
 Other primates that are found in the park include the black-and-white colobus and the blue monkey.
 The park's population of elephants travels between the park and Queen Elizabeth National Park.
 Other terrestrial mammals that are found within Kibale National Park include red and blue duikers, bushbucks, sitatungas, bushpigs, giant forest hogs, common warthogs, and African buffalo.
 The carnivores that are present include leopards, African golden cats, servals, different mongooses and two species of otter.
 In addition, lions visit the park on occasion.
 Birdlife is also plentiful, and includes the olive long-tailed cuckoo, the western tinkerbird, two species of pittas (African and green-breasted) and the grey parrot.